 Roughly 150 original looks, from all the houses he served at and his own line, will show up alongside their respective original sketches.
 Video interviews with the premiers whom he worked with at those same fashion houses, shot by journalist and director Loïc Prigent, will offer even more insight into the designer’s life and work.
 Plus, the site’s interior is designed by architect Tadao Ando, who Bolton said once designed a house for Lagerfeld that was never built.
 In A Line of Beauty, he’ll bring some of its elements into the fold.

-The chief sponsor of the exhibition will be Chanel, with additional support slated to come from Fendi, Condé Nast, and Karl Lagerfeld the fashion brand.
 Per tradition, the presentation will be set up at The Met Fifth Avenue and revealed at The Metropolitan Museum of Art’s Spring 2023 Costume Institute Exhibition on May 1.
 Then, it will be accessible to the general public from May 5 through July 16, 2023.

 Where To Stream